Westpac says more Aussies are missing mortgage repayments: here’s how to avoid their mistakes

 “That’s because any official inquiry you make with a lender, whether you are or aren’t approved, is a black mark on your credit history,” he said.
 “Making too many inquiries to too many lenders will actually reduce your credit score, which can in turn affect you getting a home loan or refinancing.”

-Compare refinance home loans - page last updated October 20, 2020
+Compare refinance home loans - last updated January 18, 2021

 *WARNING: This comparison rate applies only to the example or examples given.
 Different amounts and terms will result in different comparison rates.
 Costs such as redraw fees or early repayment fees, and cost savings such as fee waivers, are not included in the comparison rate but may influence the cost of the loan.
 The